PKizzle/dns/cmd/atomdns/handlers/global/README.md

 - `contact`, where **EMAIL** is the contact email use when retrieving certificates.
 - `path` has the **PATH** where the certificates are stored.
 The global's `root` is prepended if this a relative path name.

+To complete the challenge a web server needs to be running on port 443, if DOH is enabled (see `doh`), and is not already running on 443 another server will be started on that port just for the challenge.

 ## Examples